Green Tomato Sabji Recipe

 Green Tomatoes – Choose firm green tomatoes without any blemishes on them.

-Spice Powders – You will need basic Indian spice powders like coriander powder, turmeric powder, Kashmiri red chili powder, and asafetida (hing).
+Spice Powders – You will need basic Indian spice powders, such as coriander powder, turmeric powder, Kashmiri red chili powder, and asafetida (hing).

-Jaggery – Use organic black jaggery for its health benefits.
-The light-colored jaggery has chemicals added to it to lighten its color and they are harmful to the body.
+Jaggery – Use organic black jaggery.
+Light-colored jaggery has chemicals added to lighten its color, which harms the body.

 How To Make Green Tomato Curry